Pollution Prevention and Resource Recycling

 Water consumption (Japan)

-Water consumption (Non-Japan)
+Water consumption (outside of Japan)

 Ensuring appropriate waste disposal

-Site reviews conducted by Daifuku's employees
+Site review conducted by Daifuku's employees

-Site reviews conducted by Daifuku employees
+Site review conducted by Daifuku employees

 Pollutant reduction